 – at any break in the action remove the stomach and gills and drop the fish back into the slurry, or move to step five.

-– at home time, remove the fish from the slurry, and pack into the chilly bin or another fish bin, ensuring that each fish is well covered with ice, and the gill and stomach cavities are also filled with ice.
+– at home time, remove the fish from the slurry, and pack into the 'chilly bin' (insulated container) or another fish bin, ensuring that each fish is well covered with ice, and the gill and stomach cavities are also filled with ice.

 When the time comes to prepare the fish for the table, the job is much easier and much more pleasant.